niplav/site/notes.md

 distributed](https://en.wikipedia.org/wiki/Normal-distribution)
 and the other half is [lognormally distributed](https://en.wikipedia.org/wiki/Lognormal_Distribution).
-Intuitively, the resulting dataset has the shape of an skewed hyperegg, in which for half the dimensions the cross-section is spherical and for the other half they extend much further in one direction than the other.
+Intuitively, the resulting dataset has the shape of a skewed hyperegg, in which for half the dimensions the cross-section is spherical and for the other half they extend much further in one direction than the other.